Updated November 29, 2024

 In Sum

-The reason you want to empower your employees is simple, the more respected the employee feels, the more confident they feel about doing their jobs.
+You want to empower your employees because the more respected they feel, the more confident they feel about doing their jobs.
 That always translates into higher sales, lower turnover, and more profits.